Pjaerr/joshuaj.co.uk/src/blogposts/building-desktop-app-svelte-electron.md

   );
 ```

-Here we are saying, when CTRL + S is pressed, or our menu item with the label "Save" is clicked, send a message to the BrowserWindow (our Svelte app) with the name "savefile".
+Here we are saying, when CTRL + S is pressed, or our menu item with the label "Save" is clicked, send a message to the BrowserWindow (our Svelte app) with the name `"savefile"`.

 One last thing, we must set our Menu as the ApplicationMenu like so: